 Jayanti Sahasrabuddhe is an accomplished Hindustani Classical vocalist.
-Trained in the ancient Indian tradition of the Gurukul method of education, she is one of the leading disciples of renowned vocalist Smt.
-Veena Sahasrabuddhe.
+Trained in the ancient Indian tradition of the Gurukul method of education, she is one of the leading disciples and also daughter-in-law of renowned vocalist Vidushi Veena Sahasrabuddhe.

 Born in a music loving family in Mumbai, Jayanti began her musical training on the harmonium under Shri Purushottam Walawalkar.
 Subsequently she started her vocal training with Smt.
 Tulika Ghosh, daughter of Pt.
 Nikhil Ghosh.